MacKenzie Falls Revitalisation

 When will the improvements to MacKenzie Falls be implemented?

-Through 2022 and 2023 Parks Victoria and Traditional Owners are working with stakeholders and community to finalise the plans.
+Throughout 2023, Parks Victoria and Traditional Owners are working with stakeholders and community to finalise the plans.
 Timelines for delivery of the remainder of this project are currently under review.
 Stay tuned for updates

 Will there be a café on site?

 Potential food and beverage options will be explored.
 Temporary coffee vans are not permitted in National Parks.

 How will these improvements differ from the concept plan created in 2017?

 There have been many conversations with stakeholders and community about improvements at MacKenzie Falls over past years, including the investigations and design activities undertaken in 2017.
 Many of the elements from previous investigations are being considered, including improving visitor facilities, improved car parking, upgraded walking tracks and safety at the base of the Falls.
 The improvements will also align with the principles of the Greater Gariwerd Landscape Management Plan.
 The draft plan and key features for the MacKenzie Falls Revitalisation show the most recent plans presented to the community.

 Why does MacKenzie Falls need to be revitalised?